 4. Optimize Reimbursement:

-Automated charge capture with medical billing and medical coding accurately documents the true work of each encounter and avoids unintentional down coding or upcoming.
+Automated charge capture with medical billing and coding software accurately documents the true work of each encounter and avoids unintentional down coding or upcoming.
 Combined with easy ICD-9 code searches and suggested E&M codes, the EMR returns the proper reimbursement for each visit or procedure.
 Accurate coding speeds up the claims process with fewer rejections and lower DAR.

 Subsidies may also be available through hospitals or regional healthcare systems for EMR software vendor purchases meeting the following criteria: